kbss/seo-url/readme.md

 1. Build trees for key and value

 1. To do that we have to split url to a parts
-   - Query separator is the best to match for this
+   - Query separator is the best to match for this.
    ```

    Initial url:    /products?gender=female&tag=123